vehjelmtvedt/GoGreen/doc/checkstyle-guide.md

 2.Select "Browse Repositories"

 3.Find Checkstyle-IDEA and install it.
-Restart IntellIJ when done
+Restart IntelliJ when done

 4.After restarting, go to File -> Settings -> Checkstyle.
 Under configuration file, click the '+' symbol.